All Products

 import oss2

-# Obtain the AccessKey ID and AccessKey secret from the configuration file.
+# Enter the AccessKey ID and AccessKey secret of the RAM user.

-# Use the AccessKey pair of the RAM user to configure the access credentials.
+# Use the AccessKey pair of the RAM user as access credentials.
+Note that AuthV4 indicates that the signature algorithm V4 is used.

 auth = oss2.AuthV4(access_key_id, access_key_secret)

-If your application needs to access OSS temporarily and manage access control in a fine-grained manner in real time to improve data security and flexibility, you can use temporary access credentials, which consist of an AccessKey pair and a security token, obtained from Security Token Service (STS) to initialize a credential provider.
-Take note that this method requires you to manually maintain a security token.
+If your application needs to access OSS temporarily, you can use temporary access credentials provided by STS, which consist of an AccessKey pair and an STS token.
+Take note that this method requires you to manually maintain an STS token.
 This poses security risks and increases maintenance complexity.
-For more information about how to obtain a security token, see AssumeRole.
+If you want to prolong access after the existing STS token expires, you need to manually refresh the STS token.

 Environment variables